CellSecInspector: Safeguarding Cellular Networks via Automated Security Analysis on Specifications: SecOracle

-Second, to cover comprehensive attacking surfaces, 4 fundamental attack methods, including dropping, modifying, rejecting, and replaying, denoted as $A$ are applied to each node and node transition. \textit{SecOracle} leverages reasoning capability to systematically analyze whether function chains still meet all security properties under these 4 attacks.
+Second, motivated by that cellular network devices, including UEs, base stations, and function modules in Core Network, do message exchanges all the time, 4 fundamental attack methods, including dropping, modifying, rejecting, and replaying, denoted as $A$ are applied to each node and node transition. \textit{SecOracle} leverages reasoning capability to systematically analyze whether function chains still meet all security properties under these 4 attacks.
 Formally, given $\forall R_i \in $Security Properties, $\forall n_j \in \text{C}$ for each function chain, $\forall a_k \in \text{A}$, the security property verification is expressed as, \( \text{CheckViolation}(R_i, n_j, a_k). \) A violation is flagged and recorded as \( C, a_k, n_j \models \neg R_i \) for further analysis.
+Figure~\ref{fig:secoracle} in Appendix~\ref{append:prompt_algorithm} shows how \core is instructed in this module.

 Consider the function chains shown in Figure~\ref{fig:eventchain}.
 For each node, \textit{SecOracle} applies 4 attack methods to assess possible violations against security properties.
 In Node 2073, the UE sends a REGISTRATION REQUEST to transit from 5GMM-CONNECTED to 5GMM-IDLE mode.
-Under a replay attack, if this REGISTRATION REQUEST is intercepted and replayed, the network may process it again.
+As a detected violation shown in Figure~\ref{fig:output_secoracle}, under a replay attack, if this REGISTRATION REQUEST is intercepted and replayed, the network may process it again.
 According to 3GPP 5G NAS specification TS 24.501 subclause 4.4.4.3~\cite{3GPP_TS_24501}, the AMF must accept such a message even if it is unauthenticated and lacks integrity protection.
 As a result, the replayed message is processed as valid, creating duplicate registration contexts and inconsistent session states.
 These inconsistencies can lead to billing errors, misrouted downlink traffic, or even session management failures.
 In severe cases, adversaries can repeatedly force the UE to re-register, thereby disrupting ongoing sessions and achieving a denial-of-service (DoS) attack using forged NAS messages~\cite{hussain20195greasoner}.
 This is a specification design vulnerability, violating the property \texttt{service integrity}, as the 3GPP specification explicitly permits the AMF to accept unauthenticated REGISTRATION REQUEST.